grafana/alloy/docs/sources/tasks/migrate/from-promtail.md

 ## Example

-This example demonstrates converting a Promtail configuration file to a {{< param "PRODUCT_NAME" >}} configuration file.
+This example demonstrates converting a Promtail configuration file to an {{< param "PRODUCT_NAME" >}} configuration file.

 The following Promtail configuration file provides the input for the conversion.